sandreza/MarkovChainHammer.jl/docs/src/API/Continuous Time/empirical_generator.md

 # [Empirical Generator](@id sec:empirical_generator)

 In this section, we will see how to construct a generator from data.
 This is useful when we don't know the underlying generator.
 There is an inherent limitation in constructing generators that wasn't present when constructing the transfer operator: The data comes at a fixed timescale, thus the generator will only be known up to the timescales present in the timeseries.
-Nonetheless it is possible to construct a generator from the timeseries under a few assumptions
+Nonetheless it is possible to construct a generator from the timeseries under a few assumptions.

 For example, suppose that we have the Markov chain with three states